jordiqui/revolution/docs/benchmark.md

 # Benchmarking Procedure

-This document outlines how to benchmark **Revolution** against other engines.
+This document outlines how to benchmark **Wordfish** against other engines.

 ## 1. Build the Engine
 ```bash